Skip to main content

 AgentVault’s X3DH implementation uses synchronous enrollment (both parties are online), so signed prekeys and one-time prekeys are not required.
 This is acceptable for the agent use case where devices enroll in real-time.

-Double Ratchet Protocol
+Double Ratchet Protocol (Fallback)

 How It Works